Kathleen E. Halvorsen

 Natural Resource Policy

-I have a joint appointment with the Department of Social Sciences and the School of Forest Resources and Environmental Science.
-As part of the Environmental and Energy Policy Graduate Program, I teach SS5300 Environmental and Natural Resource Policy.
+While I am currently Associate Vice President for Research Development, I also have a joint faculty appointment with the Department of Social Sciences and the School of Forest Resources and Environmental Science.

 On a more personal level, I love to spend time searching for cool rocks and mushrooms, hiking, snowshoeing, cross country skiing, knitting, and spending time with my dogs.